StewBag69/StewBag69/README.md

   -Overall I like to learn anything that can benefit me or significantly improve my     life/knowledge of the game we call life

-- 💞️ I’m looking to collaborate on;
+- 💞️ I’m looking to collaborate on

   -Nothing as of yet as I dont have the skills required to get this kind of             opportunity but I hope to have more than just HTML and basic JS/Python under my     belt in the months and years to come to be able to work with others to create       life changing software